 IF YOU HAVE NOWHERE TO DRAIN TO

 Often the home gardener will find that they have nowhere to drain excess water to.
-One way of overcoming this problem is to dig a sump.
+One way of inadequate drainage is to dig a sump.
 Try to avoid placing it near other pipes, drains, etc. The technique for creating a sump is as follows:

 - Excavate a hole approximately 1 m wide x 1.5 m deep.
 The soil removed can be used elsewhere or discarded.

 - Fill the hole to within 300 mm of the surface with coarse material such as rubble, rocks, etc.

 - Lay your drains so that they terminate (discharge) level with the top edge of the rocks.

 - Add a layer of 150 mm of sand, then fill the remaining part of the hole up to ground level with a good quality sandy loam or loam soil.